AndySmile/BlogSystem/README.md

 You don't have to worry about how to install them into your project because those will be added via CDN url for a better front page performance.

+## Branches

+This project is separated into two branches:

+###master

+Includes the most stable version

+###dev

+Includes some new features but isn't tested yet and therefore it's possible that it includes some bugs.
+It isn't recommended to use this version in your production environment.